-At the JMSInput node, a message is received as a Java object and not as a bit stream wire format (as would be the case with an MQInput node).
+The JMSInput node receives an input message as a Java object, and not as a bit stream wire format (as is the case with an MQInput node).
 The message does not populate an MQMD and RFH2 header, but instead populates a new message tree that represents a JMS message in a more native way.

 To represent a JMS message in a message tree, a new canonical form has been created.
-This new message tree allows for representation of JMS message header data, and message properties.
+This message tree allows for representation of JMS message header data, and message properties.
 The JMS message tree is in a format that is recognizable to Java programmers.

-For details about the structure and content of the JMS message tree, see "Representation of messages across the JMS Transport" on page 63.
+For details about the structure and content of the JMS message tree, see "Representation of messages across the JMS Transport" on page 64.